-- Eligibility for 2024-2025 School Year - District analyzes income data (Free and Reduced Priced Lunch (FRPL), Direct Certification) - District sets eligibility thresholds based on federal and State laws: - 70% for elementary, middle and combination schools - 67% for high schools
+- Eligibility for 2024-2025 School Year - District sets Free and Reduced Priced Lunch (FRPL) percent threshold: - 70% for elementary, middle and combination schools - 67% for high schools

 What does it mean for our School?

 - Additional funds to support students, teachers, and families! - These funds are over and above what the District provides. - Funds concentrated in instruction for students, professional development for our teachers, and activities to strengthen our partnership with families.